Bridge Multisections of Knotted Surfaces in $S^4$: Background

 We discuss further the classical notion of bands, i.e., as in (a) above.
 In this case, we restrict our attention to bands that are surface-framed.
 That is, a band $v$ can be described as an embedded arc $\alpha$ and framing $f$ such that $\alpha$ is parallel to $\Sigma$ and $f$ is perpendicular everywhere to $\Sigma$.
 Suppose now that $T\subset B$ is a trivial tangle and $v$ is a collection of bands.
 We say that $v$ is a collection of \emph{dual bands} for the tangle $T$ if one can find a collection $D$ of bridge disks for $T$ satisfying the following conditions: \begin{enumerate} \item $v$ and $D$ have disjoint interiors and their union is a disjoint union of disks, and \item the cores of $v$ are parallel to arcs in $\Sigma$ and $v$ is surface framed. \end{enumerate}

-Intuitively, after a diffeomorphism of the 3--ball, the bridge disks and bands look like in Figure \ref{fig:dual_bands}.
-Dual bands have the property that the surgered $b$--stranded tangle $T[v]$ is also trivial.
+Intuitively, after a diffeomorphism of the 3--ball, the bridge disks and bands look like Figure \ref{fig:dual_bands}.
 An equivalent definition of dual bands using shadow arcs instead of bridge disks can be found in \cite[Sec 3]{MZ}.
-The following result is contained in the proof of Lemma 3.3 of \cite{MZ}. \begin{lemma}[Lem 3.3 of \cite{MZ}] Let $T_1$ and $T_2$ be two $b$--bridge trivial tangles with the same endpoints.
-If $T_1\cup \T_2$ is a \mbox{$c$--component} unlink, then there exist a set $v$ of $(b-c)$ bands such that $v$ is dual to $T_1$, and $T_1[v]=T_2$. \end{lemma}
+Dual bands have the property that the surgered $b$--stranded tangle $T[v]$ is also trivial; see \cite[Lem 3.1]{MZ}.
+The following result is contained in the proof of Lemma 3.3 of \cite{MZ}. \begin{lemma}[Lem 3.3 of \cite{MZ}] Let $(B_1,T_1)$ and $(B_2,T_2)$ be two $b$--bridge trivial tangles with the same endpoints.
+If $T_1\cup \T_2$ is a \mbox{$c$--component} unlink in $S^3=B_1\cup \overline{B}_2$, then there exist a set $v$ of $(b-c)$ bands such that $v$ is dual to $T_1$, and $T_1[v]=T_2$. \end{lemma}